 Pasta alla norma is a Sicilian dish full of eggplant, flavorful marinara, and fresh basil.

-This not only helps the dish feel lighter but also makes it easier to prepare.
+Roasting the eggplant instead of frying it makes it lighter and easier to prepare.
 That’s a win-win in my book!

 Not many ingredients are needed to make this simple dish, so you can have it on the dinner table in no time.

 The combination of savory, sweet, and sour will have you falling in love with this traditional caponata.

 Browning the onion and celery before adding the olives and capers add a great depth of flavor.

 Then you’ll stir in the vinegar, giving this dish its slightly sour taste.